bstatcomp/gpu-stan-paper-materials/README.md

 ### STEP 4: Compile and test cmdstan

 Compile cmdstan by running `make build -j8` in the cmdstan folder.
 Check if the OpenCL/GPU support is succesfully enabled by running `python runCmdStanTests.py src/test/interface/opencl_test.cpp`.
-In order to run this test you need to have Python2 installed on your system.
+In order to run this test you need to have Python 2 installed on your system.

 ### STEP 5: Run illustrative example